surifirstpin/biplus_documentation/docs/model01.md

 ```
 ROOT.BI_Orders.Amount IS NOT NULL
 ```
--   **User-based :**  BiPlus allows to filter the data based on login user-specification.
+-   **User-based :** AcuBi allows to filter the data based on login user-specification.
 Using global parameters facility, data for the same combination of columns can be controlled for different users i.e for a particular user login, the data retrievable in analyze section will be constrained with a list of pre-defined values.
 ```
  " DB.TABLE.COLUMN IN (#{GlobalParam.Ref_field,#userid#,gp_username_field})"
 ```